jaredly/geometricart/Roadmap.md

 - [x] hide guides
 - [x] almost-tangent circles should report connection.
 - [x] color things my folks.
 - [x] hover so good
 - [x] let's go ahead and show the Mirrors!
 So we know where they are pointed and such.
-- [ ] ok I actually have to deal with the sweep flag folks.
 - [x] CIRCLE IS TANGENT, need to fix.
-- [ ] click  guide to hide it. undo brings it back of course.
-- [ ] add option to NOT extend a line. can keep things a lot cleaner.
+- [x] add option to NOT extend a line. can keep things a lot cleaner.
 	- maybe like 'capital L' is for line that doesn't extend? idk
 	- orr hold shift while placing the second point?
 - [x] flip? does it work?